-We are a foster home only and are currently working in conjunction with the Brandon Humane Society.
+We are a foster home only and are currently working in conjunction with the Brandon Humane Society and Winnipeg Humane Society.

 Arrived at Elhart: October 5, 2015